-The second consideration should be the power need.
+The second consideration should be the power needed.
 There are different power ratings on the saw.
 The power rating is for the motor which moves the blade.

 The corded reciprocating saw comes in a 5 to 15 Amp rating.
-For a small to medium types of job, 4 to 6 amp is sufficient, and you can use a cordless reciprocating saw.
+For small to medium types of jobs, 4 to 6 amp is sufficient, and you can use a cordless reciprocating saw.

 Most of the residential or less expensive models of reciprocating saw make a linear cut.
 While other more expensive commercial models are also able to make the orbital cut.

 So, what’s the main difference between linear vs. orbital reciprocating saw?

 The linear reciprocating saws create a pull and push motion in a straight line.
 This is good to cut through most of the materials such as woods, plastics, or metals.

 The orbital reciprocating saw makes an elliptical motion while cutting.
 The elliptical motion makes it cut aggressively on the object and reduces the split time.
 If you are cutting wood, then it also removes the sawdust as it cuts.